Affordable Housing

 Help to Buy Program

-You will be eligible for Labor’s Help to Buy Program if you meet the following criteria:
+You would be eligible for Labor’s Help to Buy Program if you meet the following criteria:

 • Are an Australian citizen of at least 18 years of age.